EC528-Fall-2024/container-native-fs-interposer/README.md

 ## 1. Vision and Goals Of The Project:

 The goal of our project is to integrate FUSE file systems within the container-native environment Kubernetes, which is commonly used for deploying cloud-based applications.
 By leveraging the FUSE library, which provides the mechanisms and API for implementing file systems in user space, we aim to develop file systems with various testing utilities for Kubernetes applications.
-These utilities include workload tracing, workload metric collection, faulty I/O, throttle I/O, and fake I/O.
+These utilities include workload tracing, workload metric collection, faulty I/O, and throttle I/O.

 ## 2. Users/Personas Of The Project: